-The SafeBoosC-III two-year follow up study will be based on clinical data from routine follow-up between 18 and 30 months of corrected age, e.g. a medical examination, assessments of sensory impairment and assessments of neurodevelopment.
-Furthermore parents of children included in the SafeBoosC-III trial will be asked to fill out a parental questionnaire consistent of the PARCA-R questionnaire as well as a parental questionnaire on health and development.
+The SafeBoosC-III two-year follow up study is based on clinical data from routine follow-up between 18 and 30 months of corrected age, e.g. a medical examination, assessments of sensory impairment and assessments of neurodevelopment.
+Furthermore parents of children included in the SafeBoosC-III trial will be asked to fill out a parental questionnaire consistent of the PARCA-R questionnaire (only non-verbal cognitive) as well as additional questions on health and development.

-The first randomised infant in SafeBoosC III will reach two years of corrected age in September 2021, while the last follow-up assessment is expected to be completed around winter of 2024, which is when the last infant randomised will reach two years of corrected age plus six months of reserve.
+The first randomised infant in SafeBoosC III reached two years of corrected age in September 2021, while the last follow-up assessment is expected to be completed around autumn of 2024, which is when the last infant randomised will reach two years of corrected age plus six months of reserve.
 So far, 50 centers across Europe, China, India and the US have participants eligible for the two year follow up study.